anandavii/api-testing-restful-booker/README.md

 ## Next Steps

 - Add `.env` support for base URLs and secrets
-- Integrate GitHub Actions for CI-based test execution
 - Improve error handling and add edge cases
-- Add data-driven tests using loops or parameterization
-- Explore Allure reporting for detailed analytics
 - Add retry strategies and trace analysis for failed tests
 - Refactor all CRUD logic into reusable helper modules